-When it comes to the six major TV writing programs – CBS, Disney/ABC, FOX, NBC, Nickelodeon, and WB – there are a few things you should keep in mind.
-While I’m classifying these TV contest tips as top secret, they aren’t.
-These contests want you to do well.
-They want you to present the best application and scripts as possible.
+When it comes to the major TV writing programs, there are a few tidbits to keep in mind.
+Use the following TV contest tips to focus.
+And remember, each contest you apply for wants you to do well.
+They want you to present the best application and script(s) possible.
 They are on your side.

 Focus on your bio.

 Each program pays special attention to your bio.
 They take it into serious consideration when evaluating you.
 It seems obvious, but hearing this surprised me.
 Writing an attention grabbing bio is unbearably hard in my opinion.
 You have to encapsulate the best aspects of yourself and shine past the other applicants.
 And if this sounds like college admin essays all over again, just repress those PTSD flashbacks.

 If you don’t make it the first year you submit, keep trying.

 The contest administrators remember you.
 They pay attention to how many years in a row you’ve been submitting, if you are growing as a writer, etc… They take it into account when reviewing your application.

 When writing a spec of an existing cable or network show, pick something that is on-air and that you are sure will be on air (i.e. picked-up) for another season.
 Do not write a spec for a show in its first season.
 Do not write a spec for a show in its 14th season.
 Most contests prefer second season onward, but writing an older show presents a problem as well.
 You want to be as current as possible.

 When you think you’re done, you’re not.
 Keep writing.